Last Updated on November 10, 2020

 Twice each day as the tide changes, an incredible torrent of water pours through the narrows between the Georgia Strait and the Jervis Inlet.
 From North Point we were able to witness an interesting tidal view on the ebb tide of whirlpools and tidal pool activity.
 At a flood tide, choose Roland Point to see the standing wave, and possibly advanced surfers and kayakers out battling the waters for a thrill.
 Roland Point is where you want to go for a close-up view of the rapids.
 You’ll be right on top of the rapids.
 However, if you have little kids with you, remember the unpredictability and power of the current.
 With young kids, we suggest you do what we did and go to the other viewpoint, North Point.

-It was neat to see the rushing water forming whirlpools; like a hole was opening within the water and forming a tornado in the water.
-It was wonderful to witness Mother Nature’s power.
+It was neat to see the rushing water forming whirlpools.
+It looked like a hole was opening within the water and forming a tornado in the water.
+It was wonderful and humbling to witness Mother Nature’s power.
+There can be a difference in water levels by 9 feet in height, between one side of the rapids and the other while 200 billion gallons of water flow through.

 Take a look at the beauty and power of Mother Nature that you’ll want to witness for yourself: